fastice/mosaicSource/README.md

 # mosaicSource

 This repository contains many of the C-language programs used to produce Greenland Ice Mapping Project (GrIMP) velocity mosaics.
 To compile, code from several other repositories is needed as described below.
+For product of products, these routines are generalled called as part of Python [workflow](https://github.com/fastice/mosaicWorkflow).

 ## Code Summary